goFrendiAsgard/GoIgniter/README.md

 In GoIgniter, you can also extend CodeIgniter's routing by creating `application/core/config/routes.php`.
 This will override any route configuration defined in `application/config/routes.php`.

 Also, `$route['disable_autoroute']` is now introduced.
-Set it to FALSE, and no magical autorouting anymore.
+Set it to TRUE, and no magical autorouting anymore.
 Beware, if you set `$route['disable_autoroute']`, even default controller route will not work, and you have to define `$route['']` to your `supposed-to-be-default-controller` instead.

 # Constants